 Step 6: Seal Everything with Top Coat

 Apply a generous glossy top coat over your entire nail, making sure to cap the free edge again.
-This is what gives you that fresh wet blood look and protects your design.
-If you're using gel, cure for 60 seconds then wipe off the tacky layer with alcohol.
+This gives you that fresh wet blood look and protects your design.
+If using gel, cure for 60 seconds then wipe off the tacky layer with alcohol.
 If regular polish, wait at least 5 minutes before touching anything.

 Step 7: Add Embellishments If You're Feeling Extra